 7.6.3.
 Contract Extensions and Bridge Contracts

-When an existing contract is set to expire but the follow-on contract is not ready to be awarded, it may be necessary for the state entity to extend the existing contract or award a short-term sole-source contract to avoid a gap in service.
-These have been referred to as “bridge contracts.”
-Extensions of existing contracts and bridge contacts may be necessitated by several different factors, such as delays in the procurement process, unexpected changes to program requirements or supplier protests.
+In the scenarios above, it may be necessary to extend the existing contract or award a short-term sole-source contract to avoid a gap in service.
+These sole source contracts have been referred to as “bridge contracts.”
+Extensions of existing contracts and bridge contracts may be necessitated by several different factors, such as delays in the procurement process, unexpected changes to program requirements or supplier protests.
 Bridge contracts awarded through the sole source process must comply with Section 2.3.2 Sole Source Purchases.
 Contract extensions shall comply with the processes outlined below.

 Table 7.6